ternaus/ternaus.github.io/_posts/2020-07-10-Fresh-grads-compensation.markdown

 Was it obvious the year ago that it will turn out that way?
 Not really.
 Do we know what will happen in the future?
 No, we do not.
 Timing stock markets is a bad idea.

-**Q**: I joined the company as a fresh grad with Ph.D.
+#### Q: I joined the company as a fresh grad with Ph.D.
 How long will it take to get promoted to L5?

 **A**: It depends.
 You are not entitled to a promotion.
 You may get promoted, or may not.
 If you are not promoted from L4 to L5 in 3 years, you need to consider another role or another company.
 Hopefully, you will be able to realize your potential there.

-**Q**: Compensation numbers for L6 look attractive.
+#### Q: Compensation numbers for L6 look attractive.
 How long does this take to get promoted from L5 to L6?

 **A**: L5 is the terminal level.
 90% of the employees never get above it.
 Let's say best case scenario - another 3 years.
 More realistic - it will never happen.

-**Q**: What should I expect as compensation when I will get an offer?
+#### Q: What should I expect as compensation when I will get an offer?

 **A**: As a first step, you need to get the offer.
 The interview process is very competitive, and no one likes to hire fresh grads.
 No one in the world knows how to set up the interview process well.
 Weak candidates get offers, strong candidates get rejected.
 Hiring strong talent at scale is a very complex problem.
 It is hard to estimate how productive the candidate will be in a few hours that the team spends talking with him.
 The strength of the candidate and his ability to pass interviews are not perfectly aligned.
 For fresh grads, this is even more random than for seniors.